 Grinning girls bounded onto the stage, looking as excited as children do when they are about to open presents.
 Then they gave gifts to the audience.

-Anti-bullying posters are commonplace in schools nowadays, sadly.
+Anti-bullying posters are commonplace in schools nowadays.
 There’s no way they have the impact of peers poeticizing about meanness to one another.
 You know how you deal with a bully?
 Punch ‘em with a hard-hitting poem!

-Some were solemn, in need of support and healing.
+Some of the fledgling poets were solemn, in need of support and healing.
 And they came to the right place.
 Thinking themselves friendless, they scored 10s and became the eyes of hug hurricanes that stormed around them when they left the stage.

-One girl just didn’t seem like she was going to quite be able to muster the courage to stand up to the mic.
+One girl just didn’t seem like she could quite muster the courage to stand up to the mic.
 You should have heard the kids from schools all over town exhort and encourage her.
 She could do it – and she did!

 “We are like planets,” one poem declared.
 “We may be far apart, but we are still part of a system…” It was a good and timely reminder.

 “This half-pint program started as a pilot at King (in January of 2015),” program coordinator Words Taylor told the crowd after the results were announced.
 “And now, for the first time, they have won the Golden Boom Box, so please celebrate with them.”

 And EVERYONE cheered, because, as this burgeoning community of bards is wont to chant, “It’s not about the points, it’s about the poetry!”